Downsizing is likely to become more common as the UK population ages.

 If you have a lot of equity in your current home, you may be able to buy your downsizer outright with no mortgage.
 Even so, with the average price of a house in the UK nearly £225,000 and associated costs of moving over £10,000 (such as stamp duty), you need first to work out if it’s worth moving at all.

 Some developers of later-life housing offer to buy your existing home in part-exchange.
 Look at the numbers carefully though.
-It may seem an easy option, but you could get more selling it independently.
+It may seem an easy option, but you could get more selling it privately.

 With just 7,000 later-life properties built last year, according to L&G, it is the most under-supplied area of the housing market.
 Nearly 50% surveyed said they hadn’t downsized yet because there were no suitable properties.
 According to the think-tank Demos, 30,000 new retirement properties need to be built just to meet current demand.